LoginGet Started

 Example of a product with testimonials from customers in video format

 You can, for example, pull short snippets from customer reviews or show star ratings right on the page.
-That kind of thing keeps reminding visitors that other people already tried your product and liked it, so it feels safer for them to buy.
+That kind of proof helps buyers feel more confident, especially when they are comparing similar products.

 5. The Power of Visuals in Product Descriptions